mjwwit/node-red-contrib-ikea-tradfri/README.md

 ### tradfri-state
 This node will retrieve the current state of one or more devices and/or groups.
 The output message will contain all available details for the devices and/or groups.

 In case of device state, depending on the type of the updated device one of the `blind`, `lightbulb`, `sensor`, or `plug` properties will be set and the others will be `undefined`.
+The event contains meaningful data in case of lightbulbs, plugs and blinds while air purifiers, remotes, motion sensors, signal repeaters and sound remotes are not yet fully supported.

 #### Input